100 Years of racetrack legends: 1927 - 1936

 Purchase Price — 160gns

-Royal Chief was bred by John Donald who founded Westmere Stud in Wanganui in 1924.
-Both the dam Modiste II and the sire Chief Ruler were imported by Donald and both proved highly successful.
+Both the dam Modiste II and the sire Chief Ruler were imported by Donald and both

 Catalogued as the first living foal, Royal Chief was purchased on commission by Derek Gould for Christchurch businessman, A. K. Firth, who was making his first venture into the racing sport at the encouragement of his wife and daughter.

-At five he claimed his second AJC Colin Stephen Stakes (dead-heat), and the AJC Randwick Plate (L).
-He added the CJC Canterbury Gold Cup (G3) then, returning to Sydney, he finished second in the AJC Sydney Cup (G1) to Mosaic carrying top-weight of 9st 5lb (59.5kgs).
-Royal Chief’s final season featured wins in the WRC Wellington Hcp (L) and WRC Harcourt Stakes (G2).
-Retired to stud he sired Group one brothers, and National Yearling Sale graduates, Bruce and Royal Tan, Wellington Cup winners in 1947 and 1949 respectively.
+At five, in Sydney, he claimed his second AJC Colin Stephen Stakes (in a dead-heat), and the AJC Randwick Plate (L).
+At home he added the CJC Canterbury Gold Cup (Gr.3) then, returning to Sydney, he finished second in the AJC Sydney Cup (Gr.1) to Mosaic carrying top-weight of 9st 5lb (59.5kgs).